Vape shops and traditional tobacco smoke shops often run into challenges when applying for merchant accounts.

 Vape Shops / E-cigarettes

 While vaping is legal in the United States, some e-cigarette and vape juice businesses have a hard time finding the right merchant account.
 Vape shops are considered “high risk” regardless of whether you accept cards in person or online.
 Several factors, such as age restrictions and FDA regulations, mean that traditional processors often stay away from processing for e-cigarette businesses.
-Additionally, since some vape shops sell items that could be used for marijuana, low-risk processors are hesitant to offer merchant accounts.
+Additionally, since some vape shops sell items that could be used for marijuana, even if they aren’t intended for that, low-risk processors are hesitant to offer merchant accounts.

 Vape juice and pens aren’t the only products that fall under the high risk category for vaping.
 Accessories and related products – including atomizers and batteries – also fall under high-risk vaping, even if you don’t sell the liquid.

 However, that doesn’t mean you can’t accept credit cards.
 Rather, you’ll need to do so through a designated “high risk” credit card processor.